iCollege Alternative Education

 - 2.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?

 All learners have a ‘Support and Achievement Plan’ drawn up which allows for key information to be gathered, made available to key staff and then outcomes set.
-These outcomes or targets are then discussed at Review Day with the Lead Teacher and/or key member of staff and the parent/carer and learner...
-New targets may then be agreed as necessary.
-In addition to this, all teaching staff discuss ‘next steps’ targets within each subject and each unit sets behaviour based targets against which points are given for achievement.
-These are done in collaboration with the Lead Teacher, Pastoral Manager and learner.
+These outcomes are then discussed at Review Day with the Lead Teacher and/or key member of staff and the parent/carer and learner.
+New outcomes may then be agreed as necessary.
+In addition to this, all teaching staff discuss ‘next steps’ within each subject.
+It is a collaborative process with key staff and has a child centred approach. .
 For learners with an EHC Plan this will also involve a statutory Annual Review meeting where the objectives of the EHCP are discussed and any amendments agreed.

 - 2.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?

-We are happy to meet with parents and carers at any time to discuss any concerns regarding progress, or otherwise.
+We are happy to meet with parents and carers at any time to discuss progress, or other.
 Please get in touch with the Lead Teacher of the unit. iCollege welcomes contact with parents and carers and will also provide feedback if there are any concerns or reasons to celebrate success.